robbert-vdh/yabridge/README.md

   means that you have not yet set up realtime priviliges for your user.
 Setting the memlock limit to unlimited (or -1) is usually part of this process.
 How you should do this will depend on your distro.
-On _Arch_ and _Manjaro_, you will need to install the `realtime-priviliges` package, add your user to the `realtime` group with `sudo gpasswd -a "$USER" realtime`, and then reboot.
+On _Arch_ and _Manjaro_, you will need to install the `realtime-privileges` package, add your user to the `realtime` group with `sudo gpasswd -a "$USER" realtime`, and then reboot.
   _Fedora_ does the same thing with their `realtime-setup` package, which also sets up a `realtime` group that you will need to add your user to.
 On